KenanStredic/CapstoneProject/README.md

 # Capstone Project

-In the Capstone Project, I had the privilege of contributing to the FLATR project, which aimed to revolutionize call quality analysis and incident management in the telecommunications industry.
-Here's an overview of my involvement and contributions:
+In the Capstone Project, I had the privilege of contributing to the FLATR project with Ribbon Communications, which aimed to revolutionize call quality analysis and incident management in the telecommunications industry.
+Here's an overview of my involvement and contributio ns:

 1. Project Overview:
 - Collaborated with a diverse team to develop innovative solutions for call quality analysis and incident management.